DTRHnet/GPDOWNLOADER.COM/prompt.md

 	1. Load, parse, and convert every file in workflow/ into .cursor/rules/*.mcr with full fidelity.
 	2. Treat the generated .cursor/rules directory as the single authoritative rule set governing all future decisions.
 	3. Operate fully autonomously without ever requesting user input or confirmation.
-	4. Use the workflow rules + this master prompt to:
+	4. Use the workflow rules + this master prompt and the workflow/ files  to:
 	•	Plan
 	•	Build
 	•	Refactor